terezA91/nexus-repo-github-action-test/README.md

 ToDo
 ----
-* ~~Done: Replace the commit hash below with a reference to either a release version or the `main` branch in `.github/workflows/go.yml`:~~
+* ~~Done: Replace the commit hash below with a reference to either a release version or the `master` branch in `.github/workflows/go.yml`:~~
   ```yaml
   uses: sonatype-nexus-community/nexus-repo-github-action@811b6670e343fc48fde273906404adaac9bd3885